Kamala Khan: The Magnificent Ms. Marvel (2019–2021)

 Cover of The Magnificent Ms. Marvel (2019) #1 with art by Eduard Petrovich.

 Kamala headlined The Magnificent Ms. Marvel, a new series written by Saladin Ahmed and illustrated by Minkyu Jung, in March 2019.
 Wilson said that she had planned her departure from the series for over a year (originally anticipating that it would only last for ten issues) and was pleased at having written 60 issues.
 Ahmed said that the new series would have a broader scope, "while still maintaining that intimate tone that people have loved about it".

 From April to September 2019, Kamala headlined the ongoing relaunch of Marvel Team-Up.
 The first three issues, written by Eve Ewing and illustrated by Joey Vazquez, focused on Ms. Marvel and Spider-Man.
 Issues 4–6, written by Clint McElroy and illustrated by Ig Guara, focused on Ms. Marvel and Captain Marvel; the series was then cancelled.

-Marvel announced in July 2020 that Kamala would star in a graphic novel, published in conjunction with Scholastic and aimed at younger readers.
+Marvel announced in July 2020 that Kamala would star in a graphic novel, published in collaboration with Scholastic Corporation and aimed at younger readers.
 Ms. Marvel: Stretched Thin, written by Nadia Shammas and illustrated by Nabi H. Ali, was published on September 7, 2021.

 Kamala was a focus of the October 2020 one-shot Outlawed #1, which began the "Outlawed" storyline in The Magnificent Ms. Marvel series and the relaunched Champions series.
 The Champions protect a young climate activist, speaking at Coles Academic High School, who is targeted by the Roxxon Oil Company.
 As the fight between the Champions and Roxxon escalates, the school collapses.
 Kamala saves the activist, but is critically injured; the government passes the Underage Superhuman Welfare Act, which bans superhero activities for those under age twenty-one, as a result of the disaster.
 Although the act is renamed "Kamala's Law", the character's secret identity remains intact.

 Champions #1 and The Magnificent Ms. Marvel #14 pick up six months later, as they deal with fallout from Kamala's Law.
 CBR reported that "without disclosing her true identity, Ms. Marvel rejects Kamala's Law and publicly vows to continue her superhero activities alongside the Champions regardless of her age [...]
 Kamala's message has quickly split the young superhero community.
 Several agree to continue their double lives as usual in open defiance of the controversial law, while others believe Kamala is in the wrong and they should leave superhero activity to the adults".
 During the "Outlawed" event, the Champions take responsibility for their actions and reveal that Roxxon is using its government contract to intern young individuals with superpowers in brutal reeducation camps.
 This cause Roxxon to lose its contract, and the government suspends enforcement of Kamala's Law.

 After the "Outlawed" event, The Magnificent Ms. Marvel ended its run with issue #18 (the 75th issue of the Kamala Khan Ms. Marvel comics) in April 2021.
 Kamala continued to appear in the Champions series, which covered the repeal of Kamala's Law.
 The series was then cancelled, with its last issue October 2021.